-French rioting appears to slow 6 days after teen’s death in Paris suburbs
+French rioting appears to slow on 6th night after teen’s death in Paris suburbs

 A burning car stuck the home of the mayor of the Paris suburb L’Hay-les-Roses over the weekend, an unusually personal attack amid the backdrop of fires and vandalism targeting police stations and town halls.

-French President Emmanuel Macros has blamed social media for the spread of the unrest and called on parents to take responsibility for their teenagers.
+French President Emmanuel Macron has blamed social media for the spread of the unrest and called on parents to take responsibility for their teenagers.
 Eric Dupond-Moretti, the justice minister, told France Inter radio that parents who abdicated that responsibility “either through disinterest or deliberately” would be prosecuted.

+He was cautious when asked whether he thought the protests had eased definitively.

 Mayor Vincent Jeanbrun said his wife and one of his children were injured and criticized the government for doing too little, too late — and said blaming social media or parents was papering over a bigger problem.